 - Protect my loved ones from the harm they’re subjecting themselves to

-Maybe we each have a different view of what constitutes a miracle.
-To me, it requires Divine intervention on my behalf to bring about something I feel unable to manifest without help.
-I know I’ve received miracles in my life that I recognized, and I suspect there were others that occurred which I didn’t understand.
 I did some pretty stupid stuff when I was younger, and somehow I escaped harm.
-I’ve also been pretty low … desperately sad, broke, and lonely low … and somehow the pain always lifted, even when I didn’t see a way up and out of it.
+I’ve also been pretty low … desperately sad, broke, and lonely low … and somehow, the pain always lifted, even when I didn’t see a way up and out of it.

 I’ve come to understand that I can participate in miracles … for myself and others.
-No, I can’t lay hands and cure someone.
+I can expect miracles, but I realize I can’t lay hands and cure someone.
 I can’t walk on water.
-And, I can’t turn water into wine … though I’d be the most popular person at the party if I could.
+And I can’t turn water into wine … though I’d be the most popular person at the party if I could.
 No, that’s not what I mean by miracle.

 I can participate in bringing into existence something that did not seem even remotely possible, and so can you.